JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 `ClipData.jl` lets you copy and paste from spreadsheets to Julia sessions.

-#### Other packages
+### Other packages

 Julia is a general-purpose language, so you will find packages for web development, graphics, game development, audio production, and much more.

-### Acturial packages
+### Actuarial packages

-Saving the best for last, the next article in the series will dive deeper into actuarial packages, such as those published by [JuliaActaury](https://JuliaActuary.org) for easy mortality table manipulation, common actuarial functions, financial math, and experience analysis.
+Saving the best for last, the next article in the series will dive deeper into actuarial packages, such as those published by [JuliaActuary](https://JuliaActuary.org) for easy mortality table manipulation, common actuarial functions, financial math, and experience analysis.

 ## Summary